 One of the biggest problems with childbirth often occurs when a doctor unnecessarily uses forceps or mishandles the baby while using forceps.
 These tools are necessary in some cases, but improper use can result in serious injuries and birth defects.
-If your child suffered from these kinds of issues, call our Miami attorney for birth injuries caused by forceps at The Law Offices of Prosper Shaked.
+If your child suffered from these kinds of issues, call our Miami attorney for birth injuries caused by forceps at Prosper Shaked Accident Injury Attorneys PA.
 To set up a free legal consultation and learn more about your potential case, call Prosper Shaked today at (305) 694-2676.

 Common Problems After Forceps Delivery

 Forceps are large curved tongs used to help pull a baby out of the birth canal.
 These tools are made of metal, but they are designed to be used gently to help direct the baby rather than to forcibly clamp or pull on the baby.
 However, doctors may misuse these tools or use them when they are not absolutely necessary, potentially causing severe injuries.

 As mentioned, forceps are literally large clamps.
 These clamps are often used on your child’s head to help pull them out since this should be the first part out of the birth canal.
 The pressure applied when using forceps should never be more than necessary, but even slight pressure with metal tongs can cause injuries if not done carefully enough.